bonitoo-io/flux-java/README.md

 The Flux query can be configured by `FluxOptions`:

+- `dialect` - the dialect is an object defining the options to use by Flux server when encoding the response.
+    - `header` - Header is a boolean value, if true the header row is included, otherwise its is omitted.
+Defaults to `true`.
+    - `delimiter` - Delimiter is a character to use as the delimiting value between columns.
+Defaults to `,`.
+    - `quoteChar` - QuoteChar is a character to use to quote values containing the delimiter.
+Defaults to `"`.
+    - `annotations` - Annotations is a list of annotations that should be encoded.
+If the list is empty the annotation column is omitted entirely.
+    - `commentPrefix` -  CommentPrefix is a string prefix to add to comment rows.
+Defaults to `#`.
+Annotations are always comment rows.
 - `parserOptions` - the CSV parser options
     - `valueDestinations` - the column names of the record where result will be placed (see [map function](#map))
 - `queryOptions` - the options specify a context in which a Flux query is to be run.
 Currently supported options are `NowOption`, `TaskOption`, `LocationOption` and `CustomOption`.